Food

 ProsCons

-High-quality, real animal meatsHigher price
+High-quality, real animal meatHigher price

 Organic fruits and vegetablesSmaller bags

-Gluten and grain free
+Gluten and grain-free

 No corn, wheat, soy, or pea protein